2018 opinion rigging scandal in South Korea

-The 2018 opinion rigging scandal in South Korea is a political scandal that erupted in April 2018 after a group of ardent supporters of the South Korean President Moon Jae-in had been charged with online opinion rigging.
+The 2018 opinion rigging scandal in South Korea is a political scandal that began in April 2018 after a group of ardent supporters of the South Korean President Moon Jae-in had been charged with online opinion rigging.
 The accused suspects were the members of the ruling Democratic Party (DPK).
 The main perpetrator, as well as the leader of the pro-Moon group, was a well-known power-blogger called "Druking."

 Organized opinion rigging

 Druking established a fake company known as the "Neureupnamu (Japanese elm) publishing company" in the city of Paju for organized opinion rigging.
 The accused used a macro program that can generate a barrage of online comments and likes in a few seconds in order to manipulate the public opinion in their favor.

 Controversy

 The scandal led to a clash of political parties in South Korea.
 The Blue House and the ruling Democratic Party insisted that they are also a victim of the scandal.
 But the opposition parties emphasized that, since President Moon's involvement is suspected, this scandal is linked to the Moon administration's legitimacy.
 They called for a special prosecutor investigation for scrutiny.